IvanKennethBibat/finalproject_24/README.md

 The requirements.txt file allows for the installation of the required dependencies for the project.
 The following code will install the dependencies by typing the following into the Anaconda Prompt: pip install -r requirements.txt

+### Data Scraping
+The data used in this project is retrieved by running the scraper.py file with the filter 'iPhone 15', identifying Reddit posts containing the keyword 'iPhone 15'.
+These entries are then appended into a .csv file.

+The dataset is then put through preprocessing.ipynb, then through augmentation.ipynb, which performs preprocessing, cleaning and augmentation of the dataset.
+The data is outputted into a .csv file that is then put through into VADER.ipynb, which performs classification.

+### Model Training
+Each model takes in the cleaned, augmented, and labelled dataset, which is split into 3 subsets: training, validation, subset.
+These subsets are then used to train the model, validate the training, and then testing the model.